 Students in this community must be majoring in an area within the College of Health Professions:

 - Respiratory Care

 - Radiologic Science

-Students wishing to participate in this community should mark the Health Professions Community option on their residence hall application.
+Students wishing to participate in this community should complete the Health Profession Learning Community Agreement.
+This is agreement is upheld by all members of the community.
 Students are placed in the community on a first come, first serve basis.